hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/112_the_mantra_om_word_and_wisdom.md

 Om and the Sphota are one.
 And as the Sphota, being the finer side of the manifested universe, is nearer to God and is indeed that first manifestation of divine wisdom this Om is truly symbolic of God.
-Again, just as the "One only" Brahman, the Akhanda-Sachchidânanda, the undivided Existence-Knowledge-Bliss, can be conceived by imperfect human souls only from particular standpoints and associated with particular qualities, so this universe, His body, has also to be thought of along
+Again, just as the "One only" Brahman, the Akhanda-Sachchidānanda, the undivided Existence-Knowledge-Bliss, can be conceived by imperfect human souls only from particular standpoints and associated with particular qualities, so this universe, His body, has also to be thought of along